wp-plugins/circles-gallery/README.txt

 The MONO and MULTI licenses bundle 6 different lightboxes.
 However you can use any other lightbox you want also with the Free license.
 If you have installed a lightbox plugin then you just need to select "Direct link to image" in the "Lightbox" settings.

+= What image size should I use? =

+The size of the images is not important because the final image will be resized to the size of the circle.
+So you should just be sure to choose a size that is at least big as the size of the circle.

 = How can I get support? =

 * 1 year of support is included only with a MONO or MULTI license: http://circles-gallery.com/wordpress/purchase.html